Treating the common cold virus

 - Consistent vomiting throughout the day or night

 Unfortunately, there are no particular medicines or drug therapy that cure colds.
 Some have advocated that the best way to manage a cold is to consume plenty of liquids while ensuring enough rest.
 Furthermore, there exist specific kinds of medicines that one may discuss with their doctor about, which hold promise in treating symptoms.
 This is especially true for children who suffer from colds.
-Any kind of common painkiller can be used within reason to help manage the effects of a cold.
+Use any kind of common pain medication within reason to help manage the effects of a cold.

 Related Video On Colds